-- L-Dopa (Madopar or Sinemet)
+- Levodopa (Madopar or Sinemet)

 - Amantadine (Symmetrel)

 - Dopamine Agonists (may be used in conjunction with Levodopa)

 Physiotherapy can prove helpful and also provide you with tips to get you moving.
-This is important, as inactivity may worsen the problem.
+Your physiotherapist can give you specific exercises to do which may help to prevent falls.